 “Sleepover,” we announce, even though it’s Sunday night.

 Even Scott piles into Stu’s room, who sits on his bed like a king overseeing his court.
 Mrs. Watt breaks up that hen-house.
 Scott asks Jack and me to stay in his room.
 Casper wants to be with John.
 When he realizes Scott and I are going to tell Jack all the exploits we’ve had, he sits on Scott’s bed with us.

 I sniff a couple of times, “Do I smell pussy in this bed.”
 I tease.

 “Jack’s worried I’m not gay enough for him, that I’ll throw him over for some fish smelling cunt.”

 “Oh, he’s gay enough.
 My butt is still proof.”
-Scott responded
+Scott responds.

-“I know about that,” Jack grinned.
+“I know about that,” Jack grins.
 “But what about Tina?”

 “Oh, the ever missing New York girlfriend.
-She shows up in July for a week and he is bewitched by the perpetual virgin.”
+She shows up in July for a week.
+He’s bewitched by the perpetual virgin.”

 “We’re going to New York so I can meet her.”